 In certain participating countries, USPS uses a system known as the Electronic Delivery Confirmation Program (also called E-DELCON).
 This program allows participating countries to update USPS tracking for packages shipped First Class Package International.
 The key words here are “participating countries.”

-Unfortunately, USPS doesn’t offer E-DELCON tracking in some countries.
-We’ve compiled a list of all the countries with E-DELCON tracking below, for your reference.
+Unfortunately, USPS doesn’t offer E-DELCON tracking in most countries throughout the world.
+We’ve compiled a list of the 26 countries with E-DELCON tracking below, for your reference.

 - Hong Kong